anika-nur/reflect-ai/README.md

 ## Status

-This is a **working prototype** built for the Kevin Xu Innovation Challenge 2026.
+This is a **working prototype**.
 It demonstrates the core two-model architecture, safety layer, and Filipino cultural grounding.
 It is not yet a production product — persistent backend, authentication, real cross-day memory, and clinical review are on the roadmap.

-> *"Every other tool tells young people what they feel.
-Reflect helps them find out for themselves."*